 Campus Code: LC (LC - London)

 ContactSchool of Public Safety: 519-452-4222

 The practice of advanced care paramedicine requires an exceptional foundation of basic life support knowledge and competence.
 Leadership, communication and critical decision-making are imperative.
 Graduates will have demonstrated the ability to use highly developed clinical reasoning skills to care for patients with acute and often undifferentiated medical problems, frequently before complete clinical or diagnostic information is available.
 Graduates will have proven the ability to proficiently use an extensive scope of advanced care procedural skills, both diagnostic and therapeutic; select and perform these skills in an appropriate, safe and competent manner.
 Graduates will have the ability to justify an intervention plan in accordance with Advanced Life Support Patient Care Standards, best practices, evidence-based medicine and clinical findings.
 Graduates will have evinced the ability to converse and discuss treatment plans using clinical judgment to explore management options with physicians in real time.
 Graduates will be required to lead and work collaboratively with an interdisciplinary health care team to ensure optimal and sustainable patient care.
 Graduates of this program are eligible to write Ontario's Advanced Care Paramedic (ACP) certification exam.
 Upon successful completion of this exam, graduates will be qualified for base hospital certification and employment as an Advanced Care Paramedic in the province of Ontario.
-The Advanced Care Paramedic program at Fanshawe College meets all Ministry of Advanced Education and Skills Development (MAESD) program standards.
+The Advanced Care Paramedic program at Fanshawe College meets all Ministry of Training, Colleges and Universities (MTCU)) program standards.
 Accreditation Canada also nationally accredits this program.Learning Outcomes

 The graduate has reliably demonstrated the ability to